ngonzo95/message-parser/README.md

 outside of the script which collects user input.
 To ensure the correctness of the script which collects and applies user input I manual tested the various cases.
 If I had more time I would write test cases for this as well.
-To run the test suit use the command ``./gradlew test`` Once this successfully runs you can view the results by opening ``build/reports/tests/test/index.html``
+To run the test suit use the command ``./gradlew test`` Once this successfully runs you can view the results by opening ``build/reports/tests/test/index.html``.
+Also note that the test cases depend on data in ./src/test/data being unchanged.
+So while you a free to change the data in ./data which is used when running the groovy scripts don't change anything in ./src/test/data

 ## Future work
 With more time there is alot that I would do.
 Throughout the code I have added todos for different